Leaf by Leaf Press

 'Our mission is to publish together, word by word, leaf by leaf.'

-Leaf by Leaf Press is a new and exciting cooperative of writers.
+Leaf by Leaf Press is an exciting cooperative of writers.

 A venture determined to use our individual talents, skills and strengths to bring the best of our writing to the world.